 If you are wondering about the benefits of taking swimming classes in winter, look no further than this list.
 This list will give you a little rundown of just some of the reasons that your kids should continue with their winter swimming lessons, even when the weather gets colder and the days get darker.

-Taking Swimming Classes in Winter Help Keep Their Skills Fresh
+Keep Their Skills Fresh

 Keeping their swimming skills fresh is crucial for kids, especially kids who haven’t been swimming long.
 Think about it.
 If you develop an ability and then you don’t do that particular skill again for 9 months, are you going to remember everything you learned?
 The answer is likely no.